WestMinsu/InfiniteRun/README.md

 This is an endless runner game prototype developed using **Unreal Engine 5.4**.

 ## Purpose of the Prototype

-The main purpose of this prototype is to learn the core features of Unreal Engine 5 by following various tutorials and to successfully implement its fundamental game mechanics.
+The primary purpose of this prototype was to learn the core features of Unreal Engine 5 through various tutorials and to successfully implement fundamental game mechanics.

-The implemented features are as follows:
+The key features implemented in this project are:

-* **Character Controller:** Learned to implement basic player actions such as moving, jumping, and sliding.
+* **Character Controller:** Implementation of basic player actions, including movement, jumping, and sliding.

-* **Procedural Level Generation:** Understood and applied the principle of dynamically and infinitely generating map tiles and obstacles as the game progresses.
+* **Procedural Level Generation:** A system that dynamically and infinitely generates map tiles and obstacles as the game progresses.

-* **Blueprint Communication:** Practiced methods for data communication and event calls between various Blueprints, such as the Character, Game Mode, and UI Widgets.
+* **Blueprint Communication:** Data communication and event calls between various Blueprints, such as the Character, Game Mode, and UI Widgets.

-* **Complete Game Flow:** Implemented a full game cycle, from starting the game at the main menu to transitioning to a game over screen that displays the final score and collected coins upon collision.
+* **Complete Game Flow:** A full game cycle, from the main menu to an in-game state, and a game-over screen that displays the final score and collected coins.

-* **Data Persistence:** Implemented a feature to save the player's high score and collected coins, ensuring the data persists even after closing the game.
+* **Data Persistence:** A save system that stores the player's high score and collected coins, ensuring the data persists between game sessions.

 ## Controls